civicrm/composer-compile-plugin/doc/tasks.md

 }
 ```

-## Example: Compile SCSS via reusable PHP method
+### Example: Compile SCSS via reusable PHP method

 It would be silly to write a similar PHP script or method for *every* SCSS file.
 Instead, we might prefer a reusable method.

-For example, [CiviCRM's Composer Compile Library](https://github.com/civicrm/composer-compile-lib) provides a method `\CCL\Tasks::scss`.
+For example, the sister package [CiviCRM Composer Compile Library](https://github.com/civicrm/composer-compile-lib) provides a handful of reusable methods, including `\CCL\Tasks::scss`.
 It can be used like so:

 ```json
 {